Vietnam

 Independent study

-Applicants should not plan an independent study or research project.
+Applicants are not asked to plan an independent study or research project as part of their grant.
 English Teaching Assistantships are different from study/research awards, and teaching-related activities take up most of the grantees’ time.
 Applicants will have opportunities to pursue independent activities to enrich their time in Vietnam, but this will occur on the sidelines of their primary duties within the school placement.
-The Statement of Grant Purpose should focus on why the applicant wishes to participate in the program in Vietnam and how he/she will make it a memorable cultural experience.
+The Statement of Grant Purpose should focus on why the applicant wishes to participate in the program in Vietnam and how they will make it a memorable, cultural experience.

 Visa

-Host institutions are responsible for obtaining visa approval from the Ministry of Public Security of Vietnam as well as other related expenses.
+Host institutions are responsible for procedures and related expenses to obtain a visa approval letter from the Ministry of Public Security of Vietnam for ETAs per Fulbright Vietnam’s requirements.
 They also take responsibility for ETA’s visa extension and certificate for work permit exemption if needed.
 Grantees are responsible for providing all required documents for the visa application and paying any visa issuance fees.
-Notarization and Legalization of some documents may be required by the ETAs for the visa application process.
+Notarization and legalization of some documents may be required by the ETAs for the visa application process.
 The Fulbright Program in Vietnam will coordinate with the grantees and the host institutions throughout the visa application process.

 Special Considerations